1c7/parseSRT/README.md

 [![GitHub issues](https://img.shields.io/github/issues/MrSlide/parseSRT.svg?style=flat-square)](https://github.com/MrSlide/ExtDate/issues)
 [![license](https://img.shields.io/github/license/MrSlide/parseSRT.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-A standalone function to parse and convert SRT subtitle data into JSON format.
+A standalone and dependency-free function to parse and convert SRT subtitle data into JSON format.
 This has been adapted from the [popcorn.js](http://popcornjs.org/) SRT parse plugin source code.
-The code to parse the SRT data is basically the same, with some differences in how the data is output and the timestamp format.
+The code to parse the SRT data is basically the same, with some differences in how the data is output.